Puberty In Girls

 There are natural chemicals released in our bodies that let us know that we are hungry or full, happy or sad, tired or full of energy.
 They even control how our body develops, as we grow older.

-These natural chemicals are called Hormones, and their control centre is in a special place (called the hypothalamus gland) in our brains.
-This gland is so sensitive that it can cause us to find it difficult to get to sleep when we are very excited or stressed and, like a small pebble dropping into a pond, the effects of hormones in our bodies can be likened to the ripples spreading out across the water.
+The hyphothalamus gland is so sensitive that it can cause difficulty in getting to sleep when feeling excited or stressed.
+And, like a small pebble dropping into a pond, the effects of hormones in the body are like ripples spreading out across the water.
 They are so special that, between the ages of 9 and 17, they begin the process of Puberty.
-This is the part of our growing up when changes inside and outside of our bodies means that we are passing from being children to becoming adults.
-Some of the changes are fairly easy to deal with and some are more difficult, but everyone goes through these changes.
+This is the part of growing up when changes inside and outside of our bodies mean that we are passing from being children to becoming adults.

 Body Changes